-(1) The ICE awarded a tender to create telephone guides to Verizon.
+- (1) Execution of Contentious Ruling - i.
+The ICE awarded to Verizon a tender to create telephone guides.
 Upon Verizon's breach, the ICE started a judicial proceeding in the contentious-administrative jurisdiction in 2005 to collect damages, and requested, as injunctive relief, the seizure of the monies that ICE had deposited.
 The following is the current state of the Process: "By means of a resolution issued by the First Chamber of the Supreme Court of Justice, the defendant is sentenced to pay for the damages caused by the contractual breach, per the provided estimates."
-As of June 30, 2020, the estimated amount was equal to \notin 1,629 (\notin 3,781 as of December 31, 2019).
+As of September 30, 2019, the estimated amount is equal to \$1,629 (\$3,781 as of December 31, 2019). - ii.
+The ICE, by means of docket 18-006651-1027-CA-9, filed a judicial proceeding due to its non-conformity with RECOPE's conduct under the fuel sale and purchase agreement.
+The reason for this was that the fuel delivered on May 2018 contained contaminants that made it unsuitable for what it was acquired: generation of electricity.
+Such an event is considered a latent defect.
+As of September 30, 2020, the ICE is awaiting the Preliminary Hearing's resolution.
+The amount estimated, as of September 30, 2020 and December 31, 2019, was \$3,592.